pkivolowitz/asm_book/README.md

   This is true even if you are on an ARM-based Windows machine as there are so many differences between a Unix-like environment and Windows.

-You'll notice right away that we make use of the C-runtime directly rather than make OS service calls.
+You'll notice that we make use of the C-runtime directly rather than make OS system calls.
 So, for instance, if we want to call `write()`, we call `write` from the assembly language.
 This version of the system call `write` is a wrapper function built into the C-runtime (CRT) which handles the lower level details of performing a system call.
 See the [here](./more/system_calls/README.md) on what actually happens inside these wrapper functions.

 The benefit of using the CRT wrappers is that there are details, explained in the chapter, that differ from system to system and architecture to architecture even for making the same system call.
+The CRT hides these differences.

 ## A Lot of Names